pvdz/preval/tests/cases/normalize/expressions/statement/template/auto_ident_logic_and_complex_simple.md

 ## Todos triggered

-- (todo) maybe we can inline a primitive into a frfr that is called multiple times, too?
+- (todo) We should be able to resolve the $frfr call but pcode failed to complete with a Node, hasExplicitGlobal=false
+- (todo) free with zero args, we can eliminate this?

 ## Globals